justin-m-lacy/quadtree-ts/README.md

 ### Custom integration

-Under the hood all shape classes implement a `qtIndex` method that is crucial for determining in which quadrant a shape belongs.
+Under the hood all shape classes implement a `qtRegions` method that is crucial for determining in which quadrant a shape belongs.
 You can think of it as a shape identifier.
-An alternative to using the class constructors is to supply your own `qtIndex` function for objects you want the Quadtree to interact with.
+An alternative to using the class constructors is to supply your own `qtRegions` function for objects you want the Quadtree to interact with.

 This is also helpful if your existing object properties don't match the required shape properties and you have to map them.